Our Aviation cover

 Cover for ground handlers, refuellers and businesses operating in or around airports.
 Plus a war/political risk option for Aircraft Hull and Liability policyholders.

 We’re big on aviation safety.
-So much so that in 2013 we launched our QBE Airmanship Program, to support pilots in improving their safety standards.
+So much so that we have been investing in the industry since 2013 with our QBE Airmanship Program, to support pilots in improving their safety standards.

 Frequently Asked Questions